SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 [^1]: From Ben Horowitz's excellent book about the trials and tribulations of starting a company, *The Hard Thing About Hard Things*.

 [^2]: Andreessen Horowitz (a16z) is a bit of an outlier.
 Founded in 2009, it is the only venture capital firm started after 1995 to make this list.
 Being the newest of the lot, a16z has more to prove, but in terms of prestige, reputation, and [network centrality](https://techcrunch.com/2011/05/25/top-10-vc-firms-investorrank/) it is second-to-none.
-Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, and Oculus VR.
+Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, Oculus VR, and GitHub.

 <!-- [^4]: I'm assuming that the probability of a company become financially self-sustaining or IPOing after raising only a Series A round is negligible.
 As the example below of Atlassian indicates, this is not always the case. -->